A Guide to Active Duty Storage for 2024

 The differences between the lives of servicemen and women and the lives of civilians are many; one example is the frequency at which they move from home to home.
 The average American moves to a new house every five years or so.
 Military personnel are likely to move every 2.5 years, and these relocations are often to the other side of the country or to overseas bases.

 For most servicemen and women, the most important consideration in self-storage is security.
-You don’t want to be worrying about your car, furniture or treasured belongings while also keeping the United States safe overseas.
-Knowing what to look for in a storage facility can give you peace of mind so you can concentrate on your job.
+Other concerns include having climate control for temperature-sensitive items and being able to safely store your vehicle.
+In this guide, we cover what to look for in a storage facility so you can have peace of mind that your belongings are safe and be able to focus fully on your job.

 What Is Active Duty Storage?